 One of the best things we did when Jack was born was work to get him on a schedule right away.
 For the most part, he’s been sleeping through the night since about eight weeks.
-We read Babywise and did the Taking Cara Babies class, and we can’t recommend them enough!
+We read Babywise and follow Becca Campbell’s teachings pretty closely.
+We can’t recommend them enough!

-Knowing that we can expect Jack to sleep from 9:30am to 11am and then again from 2pm to at 3:30 or 4 helps me to set very focused work times.
+Knowing that we can Jack to sleep from specific times has me to set very focused work times.
 If I get a text during those hours it’s pretty likely that I’m going to ignore it and unless I have something to post, you won’t see me on social media.
 I try to avoid scheduling any meetings during those times, and I tend to save household chores for when Jack is awake and I can let him play next to me while I make dinner, fold laundry, etc. As he has grown older, he often helps me with those chores and most recently, he has started to earn a “commission” for doing things like feeding the dog and loading the washing machine (with supervision of course!)

 I realized pretty quickly into motherhood that catching up with work at the end of the day wasn’t going to work for me.
 I’m exhausted by the time Jack goes down and I really value evenings as a time to unwind and relax.
 I’ve also always been a morning person so when I was trying to figure out how to structure my days as a working mom, it was pretty clear that in order to fit more work in during the day, I was going to need to start my day earlier.

 If you’ve listened to the podcast recently, you’ve probably heard that Davey and I wake up at 4:30am.
 That’s three hours before we wake Jack up (yes, we really do wake him up daily – thanks Becca).
 I’ve found those early morning work times to be some of my most productive.
 Getting work time in during the morning also helps me to feel like I have a head start on my tasks for the day before email starts coming in.

 The work I get done during the morning gets scheduled to be delivered to clients a few hours later via Boomerang to help me pace my projects for the day.

-When he starts to get fussy one of us will feed him, and then we’ll do a walk (even in the winter).
-Walks give me a break from working so hard while he was asleep and they seem to “reset” Jack a bit.
+When he started to get fussy, one of us would feed him, and then we would do a walk (even in the winter).
+Walks give us a break from working so hard while he was asleep and they seem to “reset” Jack a bit.
 Often times after we come back from a walk, I can get him to sit any play with his toys again for a bit.

 We probably take two walks a day in the winter and up to four in the summer.